nazwanaaa/Graphic-Visualization-of-Sensor-Signals/README.md

-# Signal Visualizer
+# Graphic Visualization of Sensor Signals

-Signal Visualizer is a Python-based graphical application for visualizing, processing, and analyzing various sensor signals.
+Graphic Visualization of Sensor Signals is a Python-based graphical application for visualizing, processing, and analyzing various sensor signals.
 This program leverages `Tkinter` for the user interface, `Matplotlib` for plotting, and custom signal processing modules to handle operations such as noise addition, signal filtering, and frequency domain analysis.

 ## Features